-The Health Services Technology associate degree program is designed to provide skills and experiences essential for those who desire a career in the either the Medical Coding or the Pharmacy Technician career fields by providing opportunities for personal and professional growth through knowledge-based learning, experiential processes, community involvement, and practical experiences under direct supervision of professionals in each respective field.
+The Health Services Technology associate degree program is designed to provide skills and experiences essential for those who desire a career in a health services career fields by providing opportunities for personal and professional growth through knowledge-based learning, experiential processes, community involvement, and practical experiences under direct supervision of professionals in each respective field.

-COTC awards the Associate of Applied Science degree to graduates of Health Science Technology.
-The college offers two options:
+COTC awards the Associate of Applied Science to graduates of Health Science Technology.
+Options include:

 Students gain expertise in coding rules for the following coding systems:

 Level II (HCPCS)